 Remembering the Past, Preparing for the Future

 The creation of the Dictionary of African Christian Biography was announced in 1995 and the website first went online in 1998.
-Now, over 25 years later, the mission of the DACB continues to be “to collect, preserve, and make freely accessible biographical accounts and church histories – from oral and written sources – integral to a scholarly understanding of African Christianity.”
-However, in this new chapter, we are seeking to expand our resources by focusing on three initiatives: (1) The Journal of African Christian Biography, (2) thematic research projects, and (3) educational resources.
-N.B.
-While the full spectrum of the DACB collection will continue to be accessible to readers, articles written before 2016 will come under the label “Classic DACB” to differentiate them from more recent documents.
+Now, over 25 years later, with over 3,000 biographies in four languages, the mission of the DACB continues to be “to collect, preserve, and make freely accessible biographical accounts and church histories – from oral and written sources – integral to a scholarly understanding of African Christianity.”
+In a new leadership phase, we are seeking to expand our resources by focusing on three initiatives: (1) The Journal of African Christian Biography, (2) thematic research projects, and (3) educational resources.

 Our Initiatives